s-schizophrene-trio/yatzi/README.md

 | STATUS | The status bar will be added on each view and can be access from each controller.         |

-The `YatziApplication` represents the global context and holds the main stage of the application.
+The `YatziApplication`, an instance of `javafx.application.Application` creates a global `ch.juventus.yatzi.ui.models.FXContext` which holds the main stage and the game instance of the application.
+The context will be accessed over the `ViewContext` interface.
-The context of this class will be shared with the `MainController`.
+The context instance will be shared with the `MainController`.
 This is necessary to adapt the window-size and other global attributes.
-Each `ScreenController` holds an instance of the `MainController`.
-This means every component has access to `MainController` and `YatziApplication`.
+Each `ScreenController` holds also an instance of the `ViewContext`.
+This means every component has access to global `ViewContext` and its child values.

 ### Image Handling